rubenssohn/VARIANT_EXTRACTION/README.md

 # VARIANT_EXTRACTION
-This repository comprises the variant extraction tool proposed in the paper "Variants of Variants: Context-based Variant Analysis for Process Mining," which was published in the Advanced Information Systems Engineering Proceeding from Springer 2024.
+This repository comprises the variant extraction tool proposed in the paper "Variants of Variants: Context-based Variant Analysis for Process Mining," published in the Advanced Information Systems Engineering Proceeding from Springer 2024.

 *Reference:*